-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?
+How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?

-ESG Principles and Guidelines document: Our Stewardship Approach: ESG Principles and Guidelines (bailliegifford.com)
+Stewardship Principles and Guidelines: Baillie Gifford - Our Principles and Guidelines (bailliegifford.com)

-Sustainability-related disclosure: Worldwide Emerging Markets All Cap Fund Financial Product Website Disclosure (bailliegifford.com)
+Sustainability-related disclosure: Worldwide US Equity Alpha Fund Financial Product Website Disclosure (bailliegifford.com)